 The maximum number of ordinary shares that may be issued under our 2018 Plan was initially 3,281,622 shares, which consists of 3,025,548 ordinary shares under the 2018 Plan at the time of its adoption and 256,074 ordinary shares that remained available for future grants under the 2017 Plan at the time of its termination.
 Additionally, the number of ordinary shares reserved for issuance under the 2018 Plan will automatically increase on October 1st of each year, for a period of not more than ten years, commencing on October 1, 2018 and ending on (and including) October 1, 2027, by an amount equal to the lesser of (i) 4% of the total number of ordinary shares outstanding on September 30 of the same calendar year or (ii) such fewer number of ordinary shares as the board of directors may designate prior to the applicable October 1st date.
-As of December 31, 2019, an updated maximum of 6,686,764 ordinary shares may be issued under the 2018 Plan, of which 2,190,934 were available for future grant as of that date.
+As of December 31, 2020, an updated maximum of 8,778,719 ordinary shares may be issued under the 2018 Plan, of which 4,071,011 were available for future grant as of that date.
 No more than 14,000,000 shares may be issued under the 2018 Plan upon the exercise of incentive share options.
-Shares issued under the 2018 Plan may be authorized but unissued shares, shares purchased on the open market, treasury shares or ADSs.